brianreinhold/Nordic-MPM-Health-Devices/README.md

 Sub-units: the two-byte term code in partition DIM.
 Putting the units in the compound allows each compound entry to have a different unit.

-For the Compound the units are all the same and factored out
+For the (simple) Compound the units are all the same and factored out

 #### Coded enumeration Measurement: